GabrielMorettii/GoEmergency/README.md

 Thank you!

-## 🔑 License <a name="license" />:
+## 🔑 License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/GabrielMorettii/Amatronic/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/GabrielMorettii/GoEmergency/blob/master/LICENSE) file for details.